nsb700/association_mining/readme.md

 (5) Services associated with diagnosis **Osteonecrosis in diseases classified elsewhere, left thigh**

 ![screenshot_05.png](screenshots%2Fscreenshot_05.png)
+**
+**These associations have also been deployed as an API Web Application.
+See https://github.com/nsb700/association-mining-webapp**

 (6) Services associated with diagnosis **Eyelid retraction left upper eyelid**